$\textit{Ab Initio}$ Exact Calculation of Strongly Correlated Nucleonic Matter: Abstract

 \section{Abstract}

 Dense nucleonic matter is of vital importance for understanding compact stars and inferring the transition into deconfined quark phase.
-We present the \textit{ab initio} exact calculations of infinite nucleonic matter with the state-of-the-art full configuration-interaction quantum Monte Carlo (FCIQMC) method, enabling us to rigorously benchmark many-body methods and assess the degree to which the nucleonic matter is strongly correlated.
-This method has been numerically testified to exact diagonalization within a small basis.
-Calculations of nucleonic matter using the chiral nuclear forces reveal that the symmetric nuclear matter is strikingly strongly correlated than expected, raising questions on previous \textit{ab initio} calculations of nuclear matter with truncations and offering insights into simultaneous descriptions of finite nuclei and infinite nucleonic matter from first principles.
+We present \textit{ab initio} exact calculations of infinite nucleonic matter with the state-of-the-art full configuration-interaction quantum Monte Carlo (FCIQMC) method, enabling us to rigorously benchmark many-body methods and assess the degree to which the nucleonic matter is correlated.
+Our method has been numerically validated against exact diagonalization within a small model space.
+Calculations of nucleonic matter using chiral nuclear forces reveal that symmetric nuclear matter is strikingly strongly correlated, raising questions on previous \textit{ab initio} calculations of nuclear matter with many-body expansion truncations and offering insights into simultaneous descriptions of finite nuclei and infinite nucleonic matter from first principles.